 Thanks for joining us!

 Similar to the #1Lib1Ref campaign, our focus is on adding references to existing articles in Wikipedia that are already tagged [citation needed], to update and improve content by encouraging use of peer-reviewed open access literature.
 Finding science-related articles in the Citation Hunt tool is tedious, so you might prefer to begin with a good open access source on a topic that interests you and then search Wikipedia to see if there is a relevant article that could be enhanced with a reference to that source.
 Look especially for "start" or "stub" class articles (an article's rating is found on its talk page).
 Try the open access directories/sources listed below for inspiration.
+Alternatively, search your topic in Web of Science and limit the search results to Open Access (facets for refining search results are in the left sidebar of the list of results).

 Don't feel limited to simply adding references!
 Before doing any substantial editing or creating new articles, read the Wikipedia Help pages and editorial policy.
 Start here.